line/line-bot-sdk-ruby/lib/clients/manage-audience/docs/ManageAudienceApi.md

 api_instance = LINE::Client::ManageAudience::ManageAudienceApi.new
 page = 789 # Integer | The page to return when getting (paginated) results.
-Must be 1 or higher. description = 'description_example' # String | The name of the audience(s) to return.
+Must be 1 or higher. opts = {
+  description: 'description_example', # String | The name of the audience(s) to return.
 You can search for partial matches.
 This is case-insensitive, meaning AUDIENCE and audience are considered identical.
-If omitted, the name of the audience(s) will not be used as a search criterion. status = LINE::Client::ManageAudience::AudienceGroupStatus::IN_PROGRESS # AudienceGroupStatus | The status of the audience(s) to return.
-If omitted, the status of the audience(s) will not be used as a search criterion. size = 20 # Integer | The number of audiences per page.
-Default: 20 Max: 40 includes_external_public_groups = true # Boolean | true (default): Get public audiences created in all channels linked to the same bot. false: Get audiences created in the same channel. create_route = LINE::Client::ManageAudience::AudienceGroupCreateRoute::OA_MANAGER # AudienceGroupCreateRoute | How the audience was created.
+If omitted, the name of the audience(s) will not be used as a search criterion.
+  status: LINE::Client::ManageAudience::AudienceGroupStatus::IN_PROGRESS, # AudienceGroupStatus | The status of the audience(s) to return.
+If omitted, the status of the audience(s) will not be used as a search criterion.
+  size: 20, # Integer | The number of audiences per page.
+Default: 20 Max: 40
+  includes_external_public_groups: true, # Boolean | true (default): Get public audiences created in all channels linked to the same bot. false: Get audiences created in the same channel.
+  create_route: LINE::Client::ManageAudience::AudienceGroupCreateRoute::OA_MANAGER # AudienceGroupCreateRoute | How the audience was created.
 If omitted, all audiences are included.  `OA_MANAGER`: Return only audiences created with LINE Official Account Manager (opens new window). `MESSAGING_API`: Return only audiences created with Messaging API.
+}

 begin

-  result = api_instance.get_audience_groups(page, description, status, size, includes_external_public_groups, create_route)
+  result = api_instance.get_audience_groups(page, opts)
   p result
 rescue LINE::Client::ManageAudience::ApiError => e
   puts "Error when calling ManageAudienceApi->get_audience_groups: #{e}"